nimiththomas/MyAnime/README.md

 This is an Android application for browsing and discovering new anime.

+myanine apk file is provided in apks folder if you wish to try the app

 ## Architecture

 This project follows the MVVM (Model-View-ViewModel) architecture pattern and makes use of modern Android development libraries and practices.